Part 1

 Part 8

 A TPA challenges the traditional ACA, which can make its adoption intimidating.
 However, both approaches can be complementary.
-In fact, comparing their similarities and differences can yield valuable insights into portfolio risks, and many practitioners find merit in both perspectives.
+In fact, comparing their similarities and differences can yield valuable insights into portfolio risks, so many practitioners find merit in combining both perspectives.
 We believe a TPA is a sharper tool when it comes to understanding the independent and fundamental drivers of risk for a total portfolio, and how each underlying holding contributes to the total portfolio outcome.

 For those exploring this approach, technology like Venn can be a powerful enabler.
 Venn offers a cloud-based platform tailored to facilitate a TPA, equipped with features to easily address its associated challenges.
-As has been discussed throughout this article, this includes providing users with the turn key Two Sigma Factor Lens for risk analysis, methods to overcome data challenges, as well as ways to analyze private and public assets, together.
+As has been discussed throughout this article, this includes providing users with Venn's turn key Factor Lens for risk analysis, methods to overcome data challenges, as well as ways to analyze private and public assets, together.
 Get in touch with us to learn more or request a demo.

 References: